 District ManagerEric was raised in Canton, IL, and makes it his home today with his wife and two college-aged daughters.
 Eric has spent 30 years in the optical business – the past eleven with Bard Optical.
 Eric began his career in high school learning the craft of making glasses in an optical lab.
 Eric enjoys riding motorcycles and remodeling when his wife and daughters allow him the time.

 Dr. Atkins studied microbiology at Ohio State University from 1987 to 2000; and graduated from OSU College of Optometry in 1994.
 Born in Athens, OH; he now resides in Oakford, IL.
 Dr. Atkins currently practices at the Jacksonville Bard Optical.
 His hobbies include home improvement.

-Dr. Molly Goodman works at the Springfield office.
+Dr. Molly Goodman works at the Springfield office on N. Dirksen Parkway.
 She graduated from the University of Illinois Urbana-Champaign with a degree in Molecular and Cellular Biology.
 In 2015, she earned her doctorate from the Southern College of Optometry in Memphis, TN.
 She is a member of the Illinois Optometric Association and the American Optometric Association.
-In her free time, she enjoys playing with her dog, Layla, watching movies, bowling, hiking, and cheering for the St. Louis Cardinals.
+In her free time, she enjoys playing with her cat, Iris, and dog, Layla, watching movies, stand-up paddle boarding, playing in her bocce ball league, and cheering for the St. Louis Cardinals.

 Mark Hahn, Doctor of Optometry